MuMu1018/Machine-Learning/README.md

-# ML-DL-course
+# MlCourse_Coursera
-I'm learning Machine Learning (ML) / Deep Learning (DL) this Summer, as well as Python.
+I'm learning Machine Learning (ML) course on Coursera this Summer, as well as Python.

 I will use PyCharm, TensorFlow, Caffe for studying.